satori-com/satori-video-sdk-cpp/docs/reference.md

 `--input-channel <input_channel_name>`

 Video input channel name.
-The bot framework uses this name as the base name for the analysis, control, debug, and metrics channels it provides you.
+The SDK uses this name as the base name for the analysis, control, debug, and metrics channels it provides you.